-Vermont County records can vary widely from county to county in both quality and quantity.
-Some have been very carefully maintained while some have been much misused and neglected.
-Some Vermont records have purely vanished.
+Vermont County records vary widely from county to county in both quality and quantity.
+Some have been carefully preserved while others have been much abused and neglected.
+Some Vermont records have simply disappeared.

-For genealogists doing research in Vermont there’s no valuable substitute to have an on-site search of county courthouse records.
+For genealogists doing research in Vermont there is no effective replace for an on-site search of county courthouse records.